Skip to Content

 People in Japan have four work holidays, and Golden Week is like spring break.
 Hawaii (especially Oahu) is a prime vacation destination for Japanese visitors during Golden Week.

 It occurs at the end of April through to early May.
-So this week is a busy time in Hawaii – you might want to avoid going to Oahu then.

-Spring break:
+Spring break

 In addition to Golden Week, mainland U.S. spring breaks can cause holiday woes as well.